Jeep Wrangler Review 2025: Price, specs & boot space

 All versions also get a digital display between the instrument dials to deliver key information.
 The display can be configured in a wide variety of ways, and pretty much whatever you do, it’s easy to understand and the graphics are clear.

-On both versions, the side-hinged tailgate makes the space a little bit awkward to get to when you’re in a tight parking space, and you have to flip up the rear window separately.
+The side-hinged tailgate makes the space a little bit awkward to get to when you’re in a tight parking space, and you have to flip up the rear window separately.

 Handling and ride quality: What is the Jeep Wrangler like to drive?